mindspore-ai/docs/docs/mindelec/docs/source_en/time_domain_maxwell.md

 where $x_0$ is the position of the excitation source, and $g(t)$ is a function expression form of the pulse signal.

 Because the spatial distribution of the point source is a non-continuous function, the physical field near the point source has a gradient that tends to infinity.
 In another aspect, the excitation source is usually a superposition of signals of multiple frequencies.
 The existing AI methods based on the physics-informed neural networks cannot converge to solve the multi-scale and singular problems.
-In MindElec, Gaussian distribution function smoothing, multi-channel residual network, sin activation function network structure and adaptive weighted multi-task learning strategy make the solution of this kind of problem superior to other frameworks and methods in terms of accuracy and performance.
-The following uses 2D TE wave simulation as an example to describe how MindElec solves the Maxwell's equations.
+In MindSpore Elec, Gaussian distribution function smoothing, multi-channel residual network, sin activation function network structure and adaptive weighted multi-task learning strategy make the solution of this kind of problem superior to other frameworks and methods in terms of accuracy and performance.
+The following uses 2D TE wave simulation as an example to describe how MindSpore Elec solves the Maxwell's equations.

 ## Description